Awishka-2002/HR-Management-system/README.md

 # HR-Management-system
- Simple Group Work using html,css
+ Simple Group Work using html,css and php